MEichhorn05/bsc_thesis_BELUGA_VRS_lljs/README.md

 # bsc_thesis_BELUGA_VRS_lljs
-The provided code was created within the B. Sc.
-Thesis with the title "Analyse von Starkwindbändern (Low Level Jets) in der arktischen atmosphärischen Grenzschicht anhand von Fesselballonmessungen in Station Nord (Grönland)".
+The provided code was used in the B. Sc.
+Thesis: "Analyse von Starkwindbändern (Low Level Jets) in der arktischen atmosphärischen Grenzschicht anhand von Fesselballonmessungen in Station Nord (Grönland)".
 The code was written in a jupyter notebook using the Python Version 3.12.9.
 The following data is used: